jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests-p2.md

 In R, we can use `pairwise.t.test(y, x)`, `p.adjust()`.
 We can also test contrasts using the `multcomp::glht()` function.

-## Unbalanced ANOVAs

-How do we assess effects when our designs are missing certain factor combinations?
-For this, contrasts can come in handy.

-* Fit a one-way ANOVA as a combination of the factors
-* Fit a contrast to assess the effect you would like (perhaps the interaction)
-* Use a MSE from the one-way ANOVA as an estimate of $$s^2_{\epsilon}$$

 ## Unreplicated Studies

 If we need to run unreplicated studies (perhaps for preliminary studies), we would have to find another way to obtain an estimate of $$\sigma^2_{\epsilon}$$.